Infrastructurelinuxnvidiajetsonembeddededge-aibenchmarkingtensorrtpytorchonnx

 Focus

-Jetson Orin Nano setup, performance tuning, and benchmarking
+Jetson Orin Nano setup, runtime validation, TensorRT benchmarking, and telemetry

 Scope